qgis/QGIS-Documentation/docs/pyqgis_developer_cookbook/vector.rst

 The :meth:`displayField() <qgis.core.QgsVectorLayer.displayField>` and
 :meth:`mapTipTemplate() <qgis.core.QgsVectorLayer.mapTipTemplate>` methods of
-the :class:`QgsVectorLayer <qgis.core.QgsVectorLayer>` class allows you to get information of the field and template used in the :ref:`maptips` tab.
+the :class:`QgsVectorLayer <qgis.core.QgsVectorLayer>` class provide
+information on the field and template used in the :ref:`maptips` tab.

 When you load a vector layer, a field is always chosen by QGIS as the ``Display Name`` while the ``HTML Map Tip`` is empty by default.
 With these